-- Do not let short-term blips distract you from your long-term plan. - People who stay invested are more likely to see their investments recover. - Investing over the longer term (five years or more) is more likely to be successful.
+- Don't let short-term blips distract you from your long-term plan. - People who stay invested are more likely to see their investments recover. - Investing over the longer term (five years or more) is more likely to be successful.

-Past performance is not a guide to future performance and may not be repeated.
-Source: Quilter and Morningstar as at 30 June 2025.
-Total return, percentage growth over period 1 July 1995 to 30 June 2025.
+Source: Quilter Investors and Morningstar as at 31 December 2024.
+Total return, percentage growth over period 31 December 1994 to 31 December 2024.
 Based on an initial investment of £10,000.
-Global equities are represented by the MSCI All Country World Index, global bonds are represented by the Bloomberg Global Aggregate Index, and cash is represented by the Bank of England Base Rate.
+Global equities is represented by the MSCI All Country World Index; Global bonds is represented by the Bloomberg Global Aggregate Index; and Cash is represented by the Bank of England Base Rate.
 The information provided is for illustrative purposes only and doesn't represent the past performance of any particular investment.
 It is not possible to invest directly into an index.